Doc2EDAG: An End-to-End Document-level Framework for Chinese Financial Event Extraction: Introduction

+The most recent work, DCFEE~\cite{yang2018dcfee}, attempted to explore DEE on ChFinAnn, by employing \textit{distant supervision} (DS)~\cite{mintz2009distant} to generate EE data and performing a two-stage extraction: 1) a sequence tagging model for SEE, and 2) a key-event-sentence detection model to detect the key-event sentence, coupled with a heuristic strategy that padded missing arguments from surrounding sentences, for DEE.
+However, the sequence tagging model for SEE cannot handle multi-event sentences elegantly, and even worse, the context-agnostic arguments-completion strategy fails to address the arguments-scattering challenge effectively.

-In this paper, we propose a novel end-to-end solution, Doc2EDAG, to address the unique challenges of DEE.
+In this paper, we propose a novel end-to-end model, Doc2EDAG, to address the unique challenges of DEE.
 The key idea of Doc2EDAG is to transform the event table into an \textit{entity-based directed acyclic graph} (EDAG).
 The EDAG format can transform the hard table-filling task into several sequential path-expanding sub-tasks that are more tractable.
-To support the EDAG generation efficiently, Doc2EDAG encodes entities with the document-level contexts and designs a memory mechanism for the path expanding.
-Moreover, to ease the DS-based document-level labeling, we propose a novel DEE formalization that removes the trigger-words labeling and regards DEE as directly filling event tables based on a document.
-This design does not rely on any predefined trigger-words set or heuristic to filter multiple trigger candidates, and still perfectly matches the ultimate goal of DEE, mapping a document to underlying event tables.
+To support the EDAG generation efficiently, Doc2EDAG encodes entities with document-level contexts and designs a memory mechanism for path expanding.
+Moreover, to ease the DS-based document-level event labeling, we propose a novel DEE formalization that removes the trigger-words labeling and regards DEE as directly filling event tables based on a document.
+This no-trigger-words design does not rely on any predefined trigger-words set or heuristic to filter multiple trigger candidates, and still perfectly matches the ultimate goal of DEE, mapping a document to underlying event tables.

 To evaluate the effectiveness of our proposed Doc2EDAG, we conduct experiments on a real-world dataset, consisting of large scales of financial announcements.
-In contrast to the dataset used by DCFEE where 97\%\footnote{Estimated by their Table 1 as (2*NO.ANN-NO.POS)/NO.ANN} documents just contained one event record, our data collection is ten times larger where about 30\% documents include multiple event records.
+In contrast to the dataset used by DCFEE where 97\%\footnote{Estimated by their Table 1 as $\frac{2*\text{NO.ANN}-\text{NO.POS}}{\text{NO.ANN}}$.} documents just contained one event record, our data collection is ten times larger where about 30\% documents include multiple event records.
 Extensive experiments demonstrate that Doc2EDAG can significantly outperform state-of-the-art methods when facing DEE-specific challenges.